Welcome to University Student Housing!

 Drugs - Illegal Use

-Use, possession, manufacture, distribution or sale of narcotics or dangerous drugs as defined by city, state or federal laws.
-This includes mind-altering drugs, designer drugs or synthetic substances used as a substitute for a controlled substance, except as expressly permitted by law or University policy.
-This also includes the abuse, distribution or improper use of prescription drugs.
+Use, possession, manufacture, distribution, or sale of narcotics or drugs as defined by city, state, or federal laws is prohibited in Residence Hall communities.
+This includes mind-altering drugs, designer drugs, or synthetic substances used as a substitute for a controlled substance, except as expressly permitted by law or university policy.
+This also includes the abuse, distribution, or improper use of prescription drugs.

 The odor of marijuana is disruptive to the community and is cause enough for disciplinary action.